eugeniop/techblog/posts/2025-05-02-A-CBUS-Module-for-Model-Railway-accesories.md

 > Before using BBC clips, make sure to review their licensing terms.

 I’ve had good results with the [Adafruit VS1053 audio board](https://www.adafruit.com/product/1381), so sound playback was the easy part.
-Adafruit also makes a handy relay “shield.”
+Adafruit also makes a handy "relay shield."
 With both boards, I had the basic components needed to animate the brewery.

 In addition to the push button, we also wanted to activate everything remotely, integrating into the layout automation that our resident electronics expert, Jan, has been working on.
 He introduced me to the [CBUS specification](https://www.merg.org.uk/resources/cbus2) from [MERG](https://www.merg.org.uk), which, fortunately, is based on a standard communications protocol: CAN.
 I picked up an Adafruit CAN controller and added it to the mix.
 CBUS allows us to control the module centrally—while still supporting local button presses.